send4fren/send4fren-ui/README.md

 This project is currently no longer being continued.

 # Interface
+The interface is highly responsive and can be used on both PC and Mobile applications.

 | PC | Mobile |
 | --- | ------ |